HSCI 131. Health and Society (3)

 An introductory course in grant writing for graduate students.
 The course will focus on the fundamental characteristics of grant writing for the health and human services, including identifying sources of funding, writing a proposal narrative, developing a realistic budget, reviewing and editing proposal content, and understanding how to manage an awarded grant.
 The course will …

 HSCI 541.
-Administration, Supervision and Consultation in Public Health (3)
+Administration and Management in Public Health (3)

 HSCI 587.
 Seminar: Epidemiology (3)